Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 The best way to prevent arthritis is by consistently taking care of your feet and ankles, which involves:

-The physicians at Kayal Orthopaedic Center provide expert treatment for arthritis.
+Our physicians provide expert treatment for arthritis.
 Our specialists diagnose the condition through thorough examination of a patient’s medical history and an evaluation of the patient’s symptoms.
 Gait analysis, which observes the way that the patient walks, will allow our physicians to better determine the severity and location of the condition, while diagnostic testing, including X-rays, CT scans, MRIs and blood tests, will further confirm the presence of the condition.